walkerlj0/saucectl-cypress-test/tutorials/cypress-tutorial.md

 * `/integration` – This is a default directory that is used for Cypress tests.
 You will create a login test here with some checks to make sure the login functionality on saucedemo.com is working.

-* `support` –  This file is created with your Cypress test by default.This is the directory where actions that occur before test files runs are kept.
+* `support` –  This file is created with your Cypress test by default.
+This is the directory where actions that occur before test files runs are kept.
 In this example we will be using it to store Sauce Labs credentials.

 * `plugins` – This file is created with your Cypress test by default, and is used if you want to manage the Node process to modify your Cypress environment.